DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 description: |-
   Find out what initial teacher training (ITT) is like, from your classroom placements and theoretical learning, to how you'll be assessed.
 navigation: 20.15
-navigation_title: What to expect in teacher training [UPDATE THIS IMAGE]
+navigation_title: What to expect in teacher training
 navigation_description: Find out what your teacher training will be like, what you'll learn, and what classroom experience you'll get.
-navigation_image: "static/images/content/landing/how-to-become-a-teacher-2.jpg"
 related_content:
     Diary of a trainee teacher : "/blog/a-diary-of-a-trainee-teacher" How to choose your teacher training course : "/train-to-be-a-teacher/how-to-choose-your-teacher-training-course"